Vinayak Damodar Savarkar: Student activist

 Savarkar continued his political activism as a student at Fergusson College in Pune.

-Savarkar was greatly influenced by the radical Nationalist leader, Lokmanya Tilak.
+Savarkar was greatly influenced by the radical nationalist leader, Lokmanya Tilak.
 Tilak was in turn impressed with the young student and helped him obtain the Shivaji Scholarship in 1906 for his law studies in London.
+To protest against Bengal partition of 1905, Savarkar led foreign-clothes bonfire in India with other students in presence of Bal Gangadhar Tilak.

 London years

-In London, he involved himself with organizations such as India House and the Free India Society.
+In London, Savarkar got involved with organisations such as India House and the Free India Society.
 He also published books advocating complete Indian independence by revolutionary means.
 One of the books he published called The Indian War of Independence about the Indian Rebellion of 1857 was banned by the British colonial authorities.

-Savarkar was influenced by the life and thinking of Italian Nationalist leader, Giuseppe Mazzini.
+Savarkar was influenced by the life and thinking of Italian nationalist leader, Giuseppe Mazzini.
 During his stay in London, Savarkar translated Mazzini's biography in Marathi.
 He also influenced thinking of a fellow student called Madanlal Dhingra.
-In 1909, Dhingra assassinated Curzon-Wylie, a colonial officer.
+In 1909, Dhingra assassinated Curzon Wyllie, a colonial officer.
 It is alleged by Mark Juergensmeyer that Savarkar supplied the gun which Dhingra used.
-Juergensmeyer further alleges that Savarkar supplied the words for Dhingra's last statement before he went to the gallows for the murder.
-Savarkar met Mohandas Gandhi for the first time in London shortly after Curzon-Wylie's assassination.
+Juergensmeyer further alleged that Savarkar supplied the words for Dhingra's last statement before he went to the gallows for the murder.
+Savarkar met Mohandas Gandhi for the first time in London shortly after Curzon-Wyllie's assassination.
 During his stay, Gandhi debated Savarkar and other nationalists in London on the futility of fighting the colonial state through acts of terrorism and guerilla warfare.